 The shock causes the short-run equilibrium to move from point C to point B. As a result, the economy operates below its potential output at the new short-run equilibrium.
 As a result, some economic resources are idle, leading to a higher unemployment rate.

 The United States experienced stagflation in the 1970s.
-At that time, OPEC, especially members in the Arab region, declared an oil embargo against western countries which backed Israel during the Yom Kippur War.
-This triggered an energy crisis as oil prices jumped by 400%.
+At that time, OPEC, especially members in the Arab region, declared an oil embargo against Western countries that backed Israel during the Yom Kippur War.
+This triggered an energy crisis, as oil prices jumped by 400%.

-The oil crisis then continued in the 1980s.
+The oil crisis continued in the 1980s.
 The oil price jumped from about $15 a barrel in 1978 to about $37 a barrel in 1980.
 As a result, inflation in the United States nearly doubled.
-On the other hand, the United States real GDP contracted after a positive growth.
+On the other hand, the United States’ real GDP contracted after a positive growth period.

 According to Neoclassical economists, the government should not intervene because the economy will return to its new equilibrium, called the self-adjustment process.
 A fall in the price level causes real wages to rise because nominal wages are rigid to fall.
 As a result, firms have the opportunity to cut nominal wages at a slower rate than the price level declines.
 Workers should, in theory, be willing to accept it because their real wages have not changed much.

-Nominal wage cuts lower production costs.
-As a result, businesses see higher margins per unit.
-This situation encourages them to increase output.
-As a result, aggregate output increases, returning the economy to long-run equilibrium.
+Nominal wage cuts lower production costs, resulting in higher margins per unit for businesses.
+This situation encourages them to increase output, increasing aggregate output and returning the economy to long-run equilibrium.

 In addition, the self-adjustment process goes hand in hand with the decline in oil prices.
 During high prices, oil producers face a decline in demand.
 As a result, weaker demand lowers oil prices over time.
 For the economy, falling oil prices push the short-run aggregate supply curve back to the right.
 And slowly, the economy is heading toward full employment.